akashdip2001/digital-badges-certification/exams/1Automating Supply Chain Security: SBOMs and Signatures (LFEL1007)/readme.md

 ❌ d.
 They simplify dependency tracking

 ---

+## 06. Automate Your Project’s Provenance
+### Introduction
+- Importance of automation in supply chain security

+### Automatically Generate Your SBOM on Release
+- Tools and best practices

+### Automatically Sign Your Artifacts with Cosign
+- Overview of Cosign functionality
+- Compatibility with multiple platforms

+### Automatically Generate Attestations with SLSA
+- Automating artifact verification

+### Provide Verification Guidance
+- Steps to guide users in artifact verification

 #### **Question 6.1**
 True or False?
 Cosign is a GitHub Actions tool, and can’t be used on other platforms.